Xi-CAM/Xi-cam/docs/source/gui-plugin.md

 Main window of Xi-CAM when running xicam.
 Note that there are three installed `GUIPlugins` here;
-if you haven't installed any plugins, you won't any listed.
+if you haven't installed any plugins, you won't see any listed.
 ```

 As you can see, the main window of Xi-CAM after it has finished loading